In receiving her second cancer diagnosis within the span of two years, Tricia Beauchamp's doctor said something that stuck with her.

 Beauchamp is a retired air force sergeant and single mother who spent 27 years in the military's logistics branch as a traffic technician.
 In that role, it was her job to get supplies and equipment where they were needed with no fuss or muss.

-Within the span of six years, she says, she endured a botched surgery in the military system and, as a result, failed a physical fitness test by nine seconds.
+Within the span of six years, she says, she endured a botched surgery and, as a result, failed a physical fitness test by nine seconds.
 That triggered her medical release, which she fought unsuccessfully to prevent.
 She was denied a civil service job on her last day in the military.
 And she survived two bouts of cancer, one of which included 26 radiation treatments.